blaze/blaze.github.io-source/content/articles/2015/10/distributed-ad-hoc.md

 Data Locality
 -------------

-However we don't want to move data with the `.result` method if we can avoid it.
+However, we don't want to do this; moving data from remote workers to the local process is expensive.
+We avoid calling `.result()`.

 By default the result of the computation (`2`) stays on the remote computer where the computation occurred.
-Data transfer often becomes the bottleneck so we avoid calling `.result()` whenever possible.

-We avoid data transfer by allowing `submit` calls to directly accept futures as
+We avoid data transfer by allowing `submit` calls to directly accept futures as arguments:
-arguments:

 ```python
 >>> y = executor.submit(inc, x)  # no need to call x.result()
 ```

-This deviates from the `concurrent.futures` API where we would wait on `x` before submiting `y`.
+The computation for `y` will happen on the same machine where `x` lives.
+This interface deviates from `concurrent.futures` where we would have to wait on `x` before submiting `y`.
 We no longer have to do the following:

 ```python